 Strengthen your muscles a few times a week.
 There are lots of options to tone or build your muscles.
 You can lift weights, do resistance activities that make your muscles work against (or "resist") something, or do a mix of both.

 For example, you can:

-Stretch your muscles often.
-Stretching will help you as you become more active.
-It can help you stay flexible, loosen tight muscles, and avoid injury.
-It can also help improve your balance and posture and can be a great way to relax.
+Stretch your muscles to increase flexibility.
+Stretching can help you loosen tight muscles and move your joints and muscles through their full range of motion.
+It can also be a great way to relax.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.